josephsmithberger/XogotDocs/Documentation.docc/Manual/export/changing_application_icon_for_windows.md

 To change the taskbar icon, go to
-**Project > Project Settings > Application > Config**, make sure **Advanced Settings** are enabled to see the setting, then go to Windows Native Icon.
+**Project > Project Settings > Application > Config**, make sure **Advanced Settings** are enabled to see the setting, then go to `Windows Native Icon`.
 Click on the folder icon and select your ICO file.

 @Image(source: "icon_project_settings.png")

 This setting only changes the icon for your exported game on Windows.
-To set the icon for macOS, use Macos Native Icon.
-And for any other platform, use the Icon setting.
+To set the icon for macOS, use `Macos Native Icon`.
+And for any other platform, use the `Icon` setting.

 ## Changing the file icon